microsoft/FluidFramework/packages/drivers/odsp-driver/api-report/odsp-driver.api.md

 import { IOdspResolvedUrl } from '@fluidframework/odsp-driver-definitions';
 import { IOdspUrlParts } from '@fluidframework/odsp-driver-definitions';
 import { IPersistedCache } from '@fluidframework/odsp-driver-definitions';
+import { IPrefetchSnapshotContents as IPrefetchSnapshotContents_2 } from './odspCache';
 import { IRelaySessionAwareDriverFactory } from '@fluidframework/odsp-driver-definitions';
 import { IRequest } from '@fluidframework/core-interfaces';
 import { IResolvedUrl } from '@fluidframework/driver-definitions';